illiafox/adventofcode/readme.md

 # Leaderboard

 I'm participating in a private leaderboard with code `3470240-72ff333e`.
 To join it, visit [Private Leaderboards](https://adventofcode.com/2024/leaderboard/private) page and enter the code above

 # Contributing

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md)

 ### Todo:

 - [ ] Tests
-- [ ] Day 9

 ## License

 This repository is open-source and available under the [BSL-1.0 license](LICENSE).

 ### Years

-- 2024 - soon!
+- 2025 - soon!
+- 2024
   ![](images/2024.png)
 - 2023
   ![](images/2023.png)